abikirkham/FlexiBook/README.md

 | Input of choice - 1/2 | ..... | To go to selected option. | result |
 | Input of enter - return to menu | ..... | To go to main menu. | result |

+## Bugs :ant:

+Clearing the screen:
+First I had implemented the following function to clear the screen:

+    def clear_screen ():
+        '''
+        Clears the screen from text
+        '''
+        os.system('cls' if os.name == 'nt' else 'clear')
+Unfortunately, this version did not delete the entire screen in the deployed version of the application(it did work properly in my IDE), but only the visible area.
+Parts of the logo were displayed twice when the screen emptied, as soon as the text was longer than the viewport.
+My mentor Brian Macheria then gave me a version with which the function worked smoothly:

+    print("\033c", end="")
+Initially, I had this version as a backup, but after another conversation with my mentor, I deleted the original version.

+Typing-print statement in the weight/height validation:
+When validating the input of size and weight, the typing-print statement: "Your height/weight should be given in m/kg and contain a point for the decimal place." always appeared again if the user has given a value outside the reasonable range, but it should only appear once at the beginning.
+I could fix this by changing the position of this typing-print statement.

+Duplicate the worksheet user
+After I made the project available for code review in the Slack community of the Code Institute, I was told that the age calculation for the "Happy Birthday" message of a 104-year-old was apparently incorrect.
+After checking the corresponding function that worked as expected, I looked into the spreadsheet and found that someone clearly did not exit the application correctly.
+The still existing worksheet with the old data in it was then copied and not the user worksheet.
+Since the functions of the trivia theme rely on a special cell(F2), only the value of this copied sheet (in this case with an age of 45) was used.
+I was able to fix this by referring to the worksheet’s name:

+    WORKSHEET_USER = SHEET.worksheet('User')
+instead of the worksheet’s index:

+   WORKSHEET_USER = SHEET.get_worksheet(0)

+## Browser Capability :computer:

 ## Deployment :printer:

+The tests were conducted using the following browsers:
+Google Chrome Version 121.0.6167.160
+The following tests were conducted by using browserling Edge Version 118
+Firefox 119
+Opera 104
+I have tested the website on Safari on macOS Sonoma 14.3, but unfortunately, it just opens the website and starts the program, but I can’t enter any input.

 #### Github/Heroku